 The decline in the export regions is due to the continued influence of the US-China trade war.
 The first is that China's metal processing industry tends to be conservative in its investment demand for machine tools, such as the situation where "profits will change due to tariffs" for automotive parts and components bear the brunt.
 Orders in 2018 were 285 billion-yen, accounting for 26.8% of Japan’s overall export sales.
 By 2019, the China market’s external sales fell by 42.7% to only 163.4 billion yen, which also accounted for 22.2%.

-The epidemic hits the market of Japanese machine tool industry
+The epidemic hits the market of Japan machine tool industry

 Affected by the epidemic, Japan machine tool orders in the first half of 2020 have declined by about 40% compared with the same period in 2019.
 The main reason is that while the automotive industry reduces equipment investment, it converts funds into the digital investment to cope with the epidemic and enhance competitiveness.
 This situation may continue until after the epidemic is over, the equipment investment in the manufacturing industry will take longer or there will be new end products to restore the original level.